logicalclocks/hopsworks/docs/compute/project/demoProject.md

   </figure>

 After creating a demo project you can go in to the project by clicking on **Open project**.
-The demo project will create a job that in turn will create sample feature groups and training dataset.
+The demo project will create a job that in turn will create sample feature groups and training datasets.

 If you go to **Jobs** on the side menu you will find the job named **featurestore_tour_job** as shown in the figure below.